ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/advanced-usage.md

       .builder("Error handling")
       .withInternalFont("does-not-exist") // This is safe and doesn't throw exceptions

-  val options = builder.options           // The builder is ran and exception thrown
+  // The builder is ran here and an exception is thrown val options = builder.options

   // Exception: com.colofabrix.scala.figlet4s.errors$FigletLoadingError